 On the ridges of the Gold Coast (Pfannenstiel) and Silver Coast (Albiskette), you’ll find a series of small villages that also offer excellent proximity to the local international schools.
 While prices are also high here, they can be more affordable than those with a view of the lake.

 Zurcher Oberland and Weinland (each 25km from city center)

 If you speak German, or want to integrate fully into a Swiss lifestyle, areas such as the Zurcher Oberland and Weinland boast beautiful architecture and good-value properties.
 These neighborhoods require English-speaking expats to step out of their comfort zones a little.

-In addition to these popular areas, expats could also consider the following towns, all within easy commuting distance of the city:
+In addition to these popular areas, expats could also consider the following towns:

 Where to live in Zurich’s surrounding areas